looker-open-source/embed-sdk/README.md

 - Turn on "Embed Authentication"
 - In order to use embedding you must generate an "Embed Secret" for SSO embedding and/or a JWT secret for cookieless embedding.
 Note that a Looker instance can support both types of embedding at the same time.

+Additional steps for cookieless embed:

+- Navigate to Admin > _Platform_ Embed on your Looker instance.
+This requires Admin privileges.
+- Generate an Embed JWT secret.
+This is used internally and the hosting application does not need to know what it is.
+- Navigate to Admin > _Labs_ Experimental on your Looker instance.
+This requires Admin privileges.
+- Toggle "Cookieless Embed" on.
+Note that a Looker instance can support SSO and Cookieless embed clients.

 ### Step 2 - Customize the Demo settings for your Looker instance

 Note that `demo.py` and `demo_self_signed.py` have NOT been updated to support cookieless embedding.
 This section ONLY applies to SSO embedding.
 The cookieless embed demo currently requires the use of the development server.